 SSCPs are created by combining standard one- and two-lane module sets.
 These module sets are created based on standard TSA spacing for passenger ingress/egress, clearance for maintenance activities, and prevention of passenger breaches.
-Figure 9-1 illustrates a typical 5-lane layout, which is the combination of two 2-1 module sets and a 1-1 module set.
-These module sets provide a controlled and contained screening environment where Sterile and non-Sterile Areas are separated from each other.
+Module sets should provide a controlled and contained screening environment where Sterile and non-Sterile Areas are separated from each other.